 To make best use of these follow up appointments, your homeopath may ask you to keep a record of any changes in your symptoms or condition.

 You can buy homeopathic remedies over the counter at the chemist or in health food shops to treat minor ailments.
 Remember though, that these remedies will not be specifically tailored for you.

 You can also buy homeopathic remedies over the internet.
 We advise that you don't do this because there is no guarantee that you will receive the correct remedy or that it will be of good quality.

 Using homeopathic medicine is generally safe.
 Some homeopaths warn people that their symptoms could get slightly worse before they settle down and improve.
 But this doesn't happen very often.
-A Swiss meta analysis of homeopathy trials in 2006 found that homeopathy given appropriately by a trained homeopath was safe and had few side effects.

 It is still very important to tell your cancer doctors before using any homeopathic remedy.
 Tell your homeopath that you are having cancer treatment too.

 The cost of a consultation with a homeopath can be between £30 to £125.